Elliptic Double Affine Hecke Algebras: The case

 where ${\cal H}_{\tilde{C}_n;\vec{T}}({\cal E}^n)\omega$ denotes the bimodule obtained by twisting the regular bimodule of the DAHA by the isomorphism induced by $\omega$.

 The Bruhat order on the extended affine Weyl group induces a Bruhat filtration on this category (which agrees with the usual Bruhat filtration coming from viewing each $\Hom$ bimodule as a regular module of some DAHA).
-Although of course this filtration is useful in itself, we will also make great use of a filtration obtained from a much coarser order.
-The category is certainly generated by the rank 1 subalgebras along with $\omega$, but since $\omega$ permutes the rank 1 subalgebras, we can actually omit the subalgebras corresponding to $s_0$ from the generators.
-As a result, we find that the category is generated by the two morphisms corresponding to $\omega$ along with the Hecke algebras in each degree corresponding to the finite Weyl group.
-We may then define a filtration on each Hom bimodule by the number of times $\omega$ was used; e.g., the degree $\le d$ piece of $\Hom(0,d\bmod 2)$ is the image of
+Although of course this filtration is useful in itself, we~will also make great use of a filtration obtained from a much coarser order.
+The~category is certainly generated by the rank~1 subalgebras along with~$\omega$, but since $\omega$ permutes the rank~1 subalgebras, we~can actually omit the subalgebras corresponding to~$s_0$ from the generators.
+As~a result, we~find that the category is generated by the two morphisms corresponding to~$\omega$ along with the Hecke algebras in each degree corresponding to the finite Weyl group.
+We may then define a~filtration on each Hom bimodule by the number of times $\omega$ was used; e.g., the degree $\le d$ piece of~$\Hom(0,d\bmod 2)$ is the image of

-(with $d$ copies of $\omega$ and $d+1$ finite Hecke algebras as tensor factors).
-We can express this as the image of a product of rank 1 algebras and $d\bmod 2$ copies of $\omega$ and then move all of the copies of $\omega$ to the end, and then use Corollary \ref{cor:infin_hecke_twisted_interval} to express this in terms of a Bruhat interval in the appropriate Hecke algebra.
-Moreover, that Bruhat interval is clearly a union of $(W,W)$ double cosets, so is determined by the corresponding set of dominant weights; we find that the condition to be degree $\le d$ is simply that the first coefficient of the dominant weight is $\le d/2$.
+(with $d$ copies of~$\omega$ and $d+1$ finite Hecke algebras as tensor factors).
+We can express each finite Hecke algebra factor as the image of a product of rank~1 algebras (corresponding to the longest element of~$C_n$), move all of the copies of~$\omega$ to the end, and then use Corollary~\ref{cor:infin_hecke_twisted_interval} to express this in terms of a Bruhat interval in the appropriate Hecke algebra.
+Moreover, that Bruhat interval is clearly a union of~$(W,W)$ double cosets, so is determined by the corresponding set of~dominant weights; we find that the condition to be degree $\le d$ is simply that the first coefficient of the dominant weight is $\le d/2$.

 This leads to a ``graded'' (or ``compactified'') version of the extended DAHA: take the sheaf category with objects $\Z$ generated by elements $\omega\in \Hom(k,k+1)$ and algebras ${\cal H}_{C_n;\vec{T}}(X)\subset \Hom(2k,2k)$, ${\cal H}_{C_n;{}^{\omega}\vec{T}}(X)\subset \Hom(2k+1,2k+1)$.
 (We may think of this as a sort of Rees algebra corresponding to the filtration, taking into account parity.)